riderx/awesome-capacitor/readme.md

 - [Browser](https://github.com/ionic-team/capacitor-plugins/tree/main/browser) - Provides the ability to open an in-app browser and subscribe to browser events.
 - [Camera](https://github.com/ionic-team/capacitor-plugins/tree/main/camera) - Provides the ability to take a photo with the camera or choose an existing one from the photo album.
 - [Clipboard](https://github.com/ionic-team/capacitor-plugins/tree/main/clipboard) - Enables copy and pasting to/from the system clipboard.
-- [Device](https://github.com/ionic-team/capacitor-plugins/tree/main/device) - Exposes internal information about the device, such as the model and operating system version, along with user information such as unique ids.
+- [Device](https://github.com/ionic-team/capacitor-plugins/tree/main/device) - Exposes internal information about the device, such as the model and operating system version, along with user information such as unique IDs.
 - [Dialog](https://github.com/ionic-team/capacitor-plugins/tree/main/dialog) - Provides methods for triggering native dialog windows for alerts, confirmations, and input prompts.
-- [Filesystem](https://github.com/ionic-team/capacitor-plugins/tree/main/filesystem) - Provides a NodeJS-like API for working with files on the device.
+- [File system](https://github.com/ionic-team/capacitor-plugins/tree/main/filesystem) - Provides a NodeJS-like API for working with files on the device.
 - [Geolocation](https://github.com/ionic-team/capacitor-plugins/tree/main/geolocation) - Provides simple methods for getting and tracking the current position of the device using GPS, along with altitude, heading, and speed information if available.
 - [Haptics](https://github.com/ionic-team/capacitor-plugins/tree/main/haptics) - Provides physical feedback to the user through touch or vibration.
 - [Keyboard](https://github.com/ionic-team/capacitor-plugins/tree/main/keyboard) - Provides keyboard display and visibility control, along with event tracking when the keyboard shows and hides.